geojames/ScientificColorMaps-for-GIS/README.md

 # ScientificColorMaps-for-GIS
-A port of Fabian Crameri's Scientific Colormaps v8
+A port of Fabio Crameri's Scientific Colormaps v8

-### All credit to Fabian and his awesome work - [Scientific colour maps](https://www.fabiocrameri.ch/colourmaps/)
+### All credit to Fabio and his awesome work - [Scientific colour maps](https://www.fabiocrameri.ch/colourmaps/)

 The two files here are
 1. QGIS XML Colormaps aggregated into one file - Import with the [Style Manager](https://docs.qgis.org/3.28/en/docs/user_manual/style_library/style_manager.html)